okjuan/vbook/_posts/2025-09-24-whose-cities.md

 <!--more-->
 Nine times out of ten I will choose to live in a building of modest size.
 About towers I despise the long, corporate-feeling hallways, the endless fobbing at locked doors, and the tedious elevator wait.
-I love instead a sense of place, neighborly acquantaince, and easy access to the street.
+I love instead a sense of place, neighborly acquaintance, and easy access to the street.
 It's true, architecture of "human scale" is much better.

 And yet I find it hard to argue against towers in cities desperate for housing.